NixOS/nix/doc/manual/src/language/import-from-derivation.md

 This has performance implications:
 Since evaluation is sequential, each required store object that is not already in the store will also be realised sequentially.

-Passing a store path to any built-in function that reads from the filesystem constitutes Import From Derivation:
+Passing an expression `expr` that evaluates to a store path to any built-in function which reads from the filesystem constitutes Import From Derivation:

 - [`import`](./builtins.md#builtins-import)` expr`
 - [`builtins.readFile`](./builtins.md#builtins-readFile)` expr`